hujhax/austin-improv-wiki/Local Genius Society.md

 |Years	=		2010-Present
 }}

-**Local Genius Society** is an improv troupe.
+**Local Genius Society** is a group of raconteurs, savants, and bon vivants.

+Together, their knowledge includes the rules of curling, the intricacies of motion graphics, the proper way to handle a dangling participle, and how to bake a Baked Alaska.

+They have an original prep-school blazer crest designed by troupe member [[Ryan Austin]] that they all wear on their navy blazers when they perform.

 ## Formats
-Local Genius Society has presented a number of different improv formats.
+Local Genius Society has presented a number of different improv formats, including...

 ### Groundhog Day
 ### Evil Genius